time-sliders/note/java/lock/00_synchronized.md

 When an object is first created, its wait set is empty.
 Elementary actions`基础操作` that add threads to and remove threads from wait sets are atomic`原子性的`.
 Wait sets are manipulated`控制` solely`单独` through the methods`Object.wait`, `Object.notify`, and `Object.notifyAll`.

-**Wait set manipulations can also be affected by the interruption status of a thread**, and by the `Thread` class's methods dealing with interruption.
+**Wait set manipulations操作 can also be affected by the interruption status of a thread**, and by the `Thread` class's methods dealing with interruption.
 Additionally`另外`, the `Thread` class's methods for sleeping and joining other threads have properties derived`来源` from those of wait and notification actions.

 ## 14.19.
 The `synchronized` Statement